pallad-ts/error-mapper/README.md

 # Problem

-// TODO
+Whenever errors from application are caught you need to represent them properly in the response.
+For example HTTP status code needs to represented, you need to decide whether to include stack trace, how about errors that are not thrown from your application directly but another library?

+While it sounds simple this turns out to be a problematic for many.

 # Solution

 Have a set of rules that defines how certain error should be represented.
-`error-mapper` helps with that by providing options to handle unknown errors, hiding error message for them (depending on environment) or displaying stack for development environments.
+`error-mapper` helps with that by providing options map error to desired output in composable way, handle unknown errors, hide error message for them depending on environment, displaying stack for development environments, allowing to listen on unknown errors, globally format output.

 # Usage and how it works